stevearc/oil.nvim/README.md

   -- Set to true to autosave buffers that are updated with LSP willRenameFiles -- Set to "unmodified" to only save unmodified buffers lsp_rename_autosave = false,
+  -- The amount of time LSP waits for file operation before it errors lsp_file_operation_timeout_ms = 5000,
   -- Constrain the cursor to the editable parts of the oil buffer -- Set to `false` to disable, or "name" to keep it on the file names constrain_cursor = "editable",